 NTNU demands Open Access

-All NTNU publications must be archived in NTNU Open to ensure open access, as stated in the Action Plan for Open Access.
+All NTNU publications must be archived in NTNU Open to ensure open access, as stated in the Policy for Open Science.

 Cristin = Open Access